enredador/DKNd/README.md

 # DKNd

-Python daemon for integrating a BRP069A62 Daikin Altherma LAN adapter with home assistant
+Python program for integrating a BRP069A62 Daikin Altherma LAN adapter with home assistant

+## Background

+This program can be run in "daemon" mode (for instance, under systemd).
+It periodically polls altherma sensors and send the values to the configured homeassistant sensors.

+Additionally it can be run as a simple command to get a sensor value or set a value or a mode.

+It has partial support for schedule management.

 ## Requirements:

+This program is tested with a BRP069A62 LAN adapter for Daikin Altherma 2, firmware 436CC135000.
+Although not tested, it may work with other Altherma models, firmware versions  or the BRP069A61 LAN adapter.

+Requires:

  - `python3`
  - python libraries:
    * `requests`